-LOW-CURRENT, HIGH-RESOLUTION FOUR-QUADRANT POWER SUPPLY SYSTEM (4Q1005PS-430 OR 4Q1005PS-430)
+LOW-CURRENT, HIGH-RESOLUTION 4-QUADRANT POWER SUPPLY SYSTEM

 AMI offers a low-current (5 A or 10 A rated) system option to achieve high-resolution control of the magnet current.
-The components include a Model 430 Programmer, a Model 4Q1005PS or Model 4Q1010PS low-current four-quadrant power supply, and associated interconnecting cabling.
-The physical rear-view appearance of the rack is illustrated below.
+The components include a Model 430 Programmer, a Model 4Q1005PS or Model 4Q1010PS lowcurrent four-quadrant power supply, and associated interconnecting cabling.
+The diagram on page 35 illustrates the interconnects for the lowcurrent integrated power supply system.